Placement, power and surprise

 During breakaways, an attacker is facing the goalkeeper in a 1v1 challenge.
 When you are that close to the keeper, there’s no need to shoot very hard.
 A well placed ball in the corner or a sudden touch can beat almost any keeper.
 If you’re really confident, you can even try a nutmeg or a chip.
 Just make sure to keep it simple.
 Hesitating or trying something too complicated are the main reasons why most breakaways are wasted.

 When trying to score from long range, your first priority should be keeping the shot low.
 If your shot is above the crossbar, the play is over and there is no possibility for a deflection.
 Weather conditions like wind and rain can sometimes convert long-ranged shots into a keeper’s nightmare so use the weather to your advantage.

 Let’s say that you’re approaching the goal from the side and you have a teammate in the penalty box.
 Shooting in the near corner may force the keeper to punch the ball out-of-bounds.
 If the shot is directed in the far corner, the goalkeeper may have to deflect the ball infield, in the direction of your teammate.

 Narrow angle shots

-Sometimes, when you’re approaching from the flank, the keeper might assume that you are about to cross the ball.
+Sometimes, when approaching from the flank, the keeper might assume that you are about to cross the ball.
 He may step forward off his line, expecting to catch or clear your potential cross.
 At this point, he’ll be vulnerable for a chip or a far-post shot.
 Many top-level goalkeepers have made similar mistakes.

 Finishing crosses is mostly about adjusting to the cross, rather than trying to hit the ball really hard.
 Make sure your body is leaning forward on low or bouncing crosses.
 On high crosses, the best way to beat the keeper is by directing the ball downward.
 Remember, placement and proper contact are more important than power when the goal is close by.